Remember the time you went skiing and crashed at your grandparents' house in the Alps and raided the fridge and borrowed their car?

 Lots of this, therefore, is not quite so old as first thought, including the reproduction statues.

-They say it takes 2,000 years for water to make its way down through the limestone before being heated to forceably resurface.
+Geological types reckon it takes 2,000 years for water to make its way down through the limestone before being heated to forceably resurface.

 It's not known if the naming was a concession to the Celts or whether it was a simple statement that this is all ours now.
-What is known is that a visit here isn't strictly necessary but hey, when in Rome or even when in the Roman settlement of Aquae Sulis, eh?
+What is known is that a visit isn't strictly necessary but hey, when in Rome or even when in the Roman settlement of Aquae Sulis, eh?

 For no other reason than you can see this from absolutely everywhere.

-A mini-maze of lanes is the main provider of knick-knacks but, just like its namesake in fancy London, New Bond Street boasts some of the city's best shopping although Sly is best qualified to verify that.
+A mini-maze of lanes is the main provider of knick-knacks and, just like its namesake in fancy London, New Bond Street boasts some of the city's best shopping although Sly is best qualified to verify that.

 Milsom Street also has a branch of the Ivy Restaurant but that's where comparisons with the capital end.